CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Results, Analysis, and Discussion

-\textbf{Baselines are limited by data sparsity and knowledge representation abstraction.} BOBCAT achieves the lowest performance among all baselines, likely because its bilevel optimization objective is data-hungry and may not work well when the number of question is small (for example, 50 in CodeWorkout compared to at least 1000 in datasets it was evaluated on).
-While LACAT uses strong LLM agents (\textbf{GPT-3.5-turbo-16k}) for question selection, it underperforms GENCAT on most time steps (e.g., AUC of 0.7104 vs 0.7529 at $t=5$ on the CodeWorkout dataset).
+\textbf{Baselines are limited by data sparsity and knowledge representation abstraction.} BOBCAT has the lowest performance among all baselines, likely because its bilevel optimization objective is data-hungry and may not work well when the question bank is small (50 in CodeWorkout compared to at least 1000 in datasets it was evaluated on).
+While LACAT uses strong LLM agents (\textbf{GPT-3.5-turbo-16k}) for question selection, it underperforms CodeGENCAT at $t=5$ on both CodeWorkout (0.7104 vs. 0.7529) and ProgFeed (0.6744 vs. 0.6910) on AUC.
 This gap suggests a critical limitation in LACAT's input student knowledge representation: it relies on the abstract knowledge parameter $\theta$ from 1PL to guide its agents to select questions.
-The agents are forced to reason over a highly compressed scalar representation of knowledge, which is a naturally hard task.
-In contrast, GENCAT represents student knowledge as mastery of granular KCs, which is more specific and interpretable to LLMs.
+In contrast, CodeGENCAT represents student knowledge as mastery of granular KCs, which is more specific and interpretable to LLMs.

-\paragraph{GENCAT satisfies test security requirements.} Enhancing test security, i.e., preventing item overexposure, leakage and ensuring the validity of the item pool and test results, is very important in CAT.
-Therefore, we also analyze the 5-fold averaged Question Exposure \textbf{(Exp)} and Test Overlap \textbf{(Over)} rates, which are common metrics for test security, at step $t=5$ for all question selection algorithms on the CodeWorkout dataset.
-As shown in Table \ref{tab:exposure_overlap}, GENCAT (Uncertainty) achieves the lowest test overlap rate of 25.33\%, indicating that on average, 25.33\% of the questions received by two different students are same.
-This result is very similar to that of the LACAT baseline (25.92\%).
-In terms of question exposure rate, while LACAT achieves the lowest median exposure rate (6.40\%), indicating that half of the questions are administered to at most 6.40\% of the students, GENCAT remains competitive with other baselines, with GENCAT (Diversity) and GENCAT (Uncertainty) maintaining low exposure rates of 11.60\% and 12.80\% respectively.
-These results demonstrate that GENCAT is capable of balancing test efficiency and security.
+\paragraph{CodeGENCAT satisfies test security requirements.} Enhancing test security, i.e., preventing item overexposure, leakage and ensuring the validity of the item pool and test results, is very important in CAT.
+Therefore, we also analyze the 5-fold averaged Question Exposure \textbf{(Exp)} and Test Overlap \textbf{(Over)} rates, which are common metrics for test security, at step $t=5$ for all question selection algorithms on CodeWorkout dataset.
+As shown in Table \ref{tab:exposure_overlap}, CodeGENCAT (Uncertainty) achieves the lowest test overlap rate of 25.33\%, indicating that on average, 25.33\% of the questions received by two different students are same.
+In terms of question exposure rate, while LACAT achieves the lowest median exposure rate (6.40\%), indicating that half of the questions are administered to at most 6.40\% of the students, CodeGENCAT remains competitive with other baselines, with CodeGENCAT (Diversity) and CodeGENCAT (Uncertainty) maintaining low exposure rates of 11.60\% and 12.80\% respectively.
+These results demonstrate that CodeGENCAT is capable of balancing test efficiency and security.